JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 #### Type parameters

-By default, plain type parameters both in Kotlin and Java have undefined nullability.
-From Java, you can specify it with nullability annotations.
+By default, the nullability of plain type parameters in both Kotlin and Java is undefined.
+In Java, you can specify it using nullability annotations.
 Let's annotate the type parameter of the `Base` class:

 ```java
 public class Base<@NotNull T> {}
 ```

-In Kotlin, inheriting from `Base` expects a non-nullable type argument or type parameter.
-Thus, the following Kotlin code produces warning:
+When inheriting from `Base`, Kotlin expects a non-nullable type argument or type parameter.
+Thus, the following Kotlin code produces a warning:

 ```kotlin
 class Derived<K> : Base<K> {} // warning: K has undefined nullability